How to quickly help a child with a dry cough. How can you treat dry cough in children? Possible complications of barking cough in children

 There are several main causes of dry cough in children.

-1 Any cases of ARVI disease.
-After all, this is a viral infection, the viruses of which penetrate the epithelial cells of the human respiratory tract, after which they (the cells) become inflamed and then die.
-As a result of this action, sensitive cough receptors are excited.
-People suffering from respiratory syncytial infections, parasitic infections, and influenza especially suffer from the most obsessive cough.
-In this case, the airways can be affected at various levels.
-So, for example, with pharyngitis, the pharynx is affected, with tracheitis, the trachea, with bronchitis and bronchiolitis, large and small bronchi, and with pneumonia, the alveoli.
+1 Any case of ARVI.
+This is a viral infection, the viruses of which penetrate the epithelial cells of the human respiratory tract, after which they (the cells) become inflamed and then die.
+As a result of this action, sensitive cough receptors are stimulated.
+The most obsessive cough especially affects people suffering from respiratory syncytial infections, parainfluenza, and influenza.
+In this case, the respiratory tract can be affected at various levels.
+So, for example, with pharyngitis the pharynx is affected, with tracheitis - the trachea, with bronchitis and bronchiolitis - large and small bronchi, and with pneumonia - the alveoli.

 2 Presence of inflammation of the vocal cords.
-During illness, a person has a decrease in the lumen of the glottis.
-And, depending on the size of this gap, the child may have a dry "barking cough" or, on the contrary, very quiet, practically inaudible (such a cough is said to be aphonia).
-Usually, laryngitis is the result of overstrain of the vocal cords, which occurs with microbial and viral infections, with loud screams, allergic reactions, or with inhalation of vapors of any irritating substances.
+During illness, a person experiences a decrease in the lumen of the glottis.
+And, depending on the size of this gap, the child may experience a dry “barking cough” or, on the contrary, a very quiet, almost inaudible cough (such a cough is said to be aphonia).
+Usually laryngitis is the result of overstrain of the vocal cords, which occurs due to microbial and viral infection, with a loud scream, an allergic reaction, or when inhaling vapors of any irritating substances.

-3 Specific bacterial infections may occur, which include: tuberculosis, which results in a very long-term inflammatory process that occurs in the lungs and in the peri-tracheal lymph nodes, which leads to a reflex cough; diphtheria, as a result of which there is swelling of the tissues of the larynx, neck and throat, while the trachea is compressed; whooping cough.
-As a result of this disease, pathogenic bacteria pollute the human body with toxins.
+3 Specific bacterial infections may occur, which include: tuberculosis, which results in the formation of a very long-term inflammatory process that occurs in the lungs and in the peritracheal lymph nodes, which leads to a reflex cough; diphtheria, as a result of which swelling of the tissues of the larynx, neck and throat is observed, while the trachea is compressed; whooping cough.
+As a result of this disease, pathogenic bacteria contaminate human body toxins.
 And those, in turn, cause a sharp increase in the activity of the human cough center.
-As a result, the patient has bouts of very prolonged coughing, which do not allow breathing and can even lead to suffocation.
-In addition, a very thick sputum, which in its consistency resembles liquid glass, accumulates in the bronchi.
-That is why she clears her throat very hard.
+As a result, the patient experiences very severe seizures. prolonged cough, which prevent you from breathing and can even lead to suffocation.
+In addition, very thick sputum, whose consistency resembles liquid glass, accumulates in the bronchi.
+This is why it is very difficult for her to clear her throat.

-4 The manifestation of allergies in the form of respiratory diseases.
-If a child has a cough, but there is no temperature, and, as a rule, if it appears in the autumn-spring period, then we can say that the patient is allergic to animal hair, for example, or to flowering plants.
-This cough is very often accompanied by a runny nose and watery eyes.
+4 Manifestation of allergies in the form of respiratory diseases.
+If a child has a cough, but there is no temperature, and, as a rule, if it appears in the autumn-spring period, then we can say that the patient is allergic to animal fur, for example, or to flowering plants.
+This cough is often accompanied by a runny nose and watery eyes.
 The most severe form of this disease is bronchial asthma.

 5 Pleurisy or inflammation of the pleura is also accompanied by a reflex painful cough.

-6 Reflux gastroesophageal.
-As a rule, with this disease, coughing fits occur after eating.
-Most often - in the supine position during sleep.
-The reason for this is the flow of the acidic content of the human stomach into the oral cavity and after that, the accidental inhalation of this acid.
+6 Gastro-esophageal reflux.
+As a rule, with this disease, coughing attacks occur after eating.
+Most often - in a lying position in a dream.
+The reason for this is the flow of the acidic contents of the human stomach into the oral cavity and after this is random inhalation of this acid.

-7 Very rarely, but still there are situations when a dry cough in a child appears due to a tumor of the lungs, bronchial lymph nodes, aortic aneurysm, inflammation of the respiratory tract, decompensated heart defects.
+7 Very rarely, but still there are situations when a child has a dry cough due to a tumor of the lungs, bronchial lymph nodes, aortic aneurysm, inflammation of the respiratory tract, decompensated heart defects.

 How to treat a dry cough in a child?

 How to treat children if they have a dry cough?
-Moreover, it is known that children under two years of age cannot use medication.
+Moreover, it is known that children under two years old should not use drug treatment.
 This is due to the fact that there is always a risk of drug overdose.
-Older children may be given medications for dry coughs to block the cough reflex.
-But for babies, you need to use other procedures that reduce irritation in the throat.
-But, podriya this or that drug treatment for a child, you must first of all pay attention to the side effects that are inherent in this drug.
-These effects usually include drowsiness and dizziness.
-So, if the medicine is selected, then just in case it is best to give it before bedtime.
+Older children can be given medications for dry cough, which can block the cough reflex that occurs.
+But for children it is necessary to use other procedures that reduce irritation in the throat.
+But, when choosing one or another drug treatment for a child, it is necessary first of all to pay attention to the side effects that are characteristic of this medicine.
+Such effects usually include drowsiness and dizziness.
+So, if the medicine is selected, then just in case it is best given before bedtime.

 Rules for caring for a sick child